Rule of inference: In various fields

-Rules of inference are central to the philosophy of logic regarding the contrast between deductive-theoretic and model-theoretic conceptions of logical consequence.
-Logical consequence, a fundamental concept in logic, is the relation between the premises of a deductively valid argument and its conclusion.
-Conceptions of logical consequence explain the nature of this relation and the conditions under which it exists.
-The deductive-theoretic conception relies on rules of inference, arguing that logical consequence means that the conclusion can be deduced from the premises through a series of inferential steps.
+Rules of inference are central to the philosophy of logic regarding the definition of logical consequence, which describes the relation between the premises of a deductively valid argument and its conclusion.
+Different theories of this concept debate its nature and the conditions under which it exists.
+According to the deductive-theoretic conception, logical consequence is defined in terms of rules of inference: a conclusion follows logically from a set of premises if it can be deduced through a series of inferential steps.
 The model-theoretic conception, by contrast, focuses on how the non-logical vocabulary of statements can be interpreted.
 According to this view, logical consequence means that no counterexamples are possible: under no interpretation are the premises true and the conclusion false.
+A related topic in the epistemology of logic concerns the question of how to justify that modus ponens and other rules of inference are acceptable forms of correct reasoning.

 Cognitive psychologists study mental processes, including logical reasoning.
 They are interested in how humans use rules of inference to draw conclusions, examining the factors that influence correctness and efficiency.
-They observe that humans are better at using some rules of inference than others.
-For example, the rate of successful inferences is higher for modus ponens than for modus tollens.
+They observe, for example, that people are better at using modus ponens than modus tollens, resulting in a higher rate of successful inferences.
 A related topic focuses on biases that lead individuals to mistake formal fallacies for valid arguments.
 For instance, fallacies of the types affirming the consequent and denying the antecedent are often mistakenly accepted as valid.
 The assessment of arguments also depends on the concrete meaning of the propositions: individuals are more likely to accept a fallacy if its conclusion sounds plausible.

+Rules of inference are also relevant to the field of law for establishing the validity of one's argument or undermining the opponent's case by exposing logical fallacies.
+However, legal reasoning is not limited to strict deductive inferences, incorporating aspects such as legal norms and evidentiary standards that go beyond pure formal logic.